sook-tusk/SRMS-Workshop/RStudio-Github-Remote-Connection/SettingUp_Github_RStudio.md

 > ssh -T git\@github.com

-*The authenticity of host '[92.168.45.3]:22' can't be established.
-ED25519 key fingerprint is ...
-Are you sure you want to continue connecting (yes/no/[fingerprint])?*
+*Hi yourusername!
+You've successfully authenticated, but GitHub does not provide shell access.*

-If this is printed, it's correctly done.
+If this is printed, it's correctly configured.
 Type yes and press Enter.

 ## 5. Log in to github, then create a repository.